 We pray for our members and give prayer a prominent place on the way to spiritual perfection.
 Some of the most common prayer intentions people have are listed below.
 Click on the prayer intention that best describes your needs to discover useful prayers and practical tips on cooperating with God for that intention.

-- have a private place of spiritual refuge away from politics and away from the noise that comes with free social media platforms
+- have a private place of spiritual refuge away from politics and away from the noise that comes with free social media platforms (we do not allow content that is inflammatory or politically-charged material that derails or disturbs the other members)

 - follow a monthly theme that focuses the community’s conversation on fundamental areas of the spiritual life (e.g., divine mercy, being merciful, the virtues, indulgences, penance and offering up suffering, living the message of Our Lady of Fatima)